ponday-dev/rollup-plugin-lit-sass/README.md

 # @ponday/rollup-plugin-lit-sass

-Rollup plugin to import '.sass' or '.scss' files on JavaScript / TypeScript
+Rollup plugin to import '.sass' or '.scss' files as LitElement css templates on JavaScript / TypeScript.

 ## Installation